singhritesh85/terraform-eks-withaddons/README.md

 # Managing kubeconfig file
 ```
-For best practice you can keep the kubeconfig file at separate locations as mentioned below.
+For best practice you can keep the kubeconfig file at separate paths as mentioned below.
 Create directories as mentioned below:-

  mkdir dev
  mkdir stage